Get expert feedback on your photos in...

 Do I have to be online at any specific time?

 No, you do not need to be online at any specific time.
 The lessons are sent to your email and you are also provided the Campus Square - where you interact with your classmates and instructor.
-This is also where you upload your photos to be critiqued by your instructor.
+This is also where you upload your photos to be evaluated by your instructor.
 The instructors are very punctual and respond quickly.

 Will I have access to the instructor to ask questions during the photo course?